collocations.org

 The gentle lower slopes belie the true nature of the mountain.

-be contrary to, be/run against
+be against, be contrary to, go against

 It was against his nature to tell lies.